slouie88/myers_briggs_personalities/README.md

 # Myers-Briggs Personalities
-Data science project on a dataset containing users' three comments and their Myers-Briggs personality type.
+Data science project on a dataset containing users' most recent online comments and their Myers-Briggs personality type.